dts-hosting/terraform-aws-ecs-tagdb/README.md

 Provides a Lambda and DynamoDB table for importing ECS service tags.
-The table can then be used for other integrations more easily than having to go through the ECS service tags.
+The table can then be used for other integrations more easily than having to go through the ECS service tags directly.

 ## Usage